 High Performance Computing (HPC) in Life Sciences

-• Tips and tricks for effective and efficient cluster usage
+• Tips and tricks for effective and efficient cluster usage (incl. compute and storage usage guidelines)

 • Discuss particular computing needs and requirements of course participants